dylanized/drupal-docker/DOCKER-COMPOSE.md

 ### Step 2 - Launch the Containers

-In the included `docker-compose.yaml` config file, a database container and a web server container are defined.
+In the included `docker-compose.yaml` config file, a `mysql` database container and a `drupal` web server container are defined.
+The drupal container is further configured in `/docker/drupal/Dockerfile`.

-Navigate to the codebase folder and launch these containers with `docker-compose up`.
+Navigate to the codebase folder and launch the app containers with `docker-compose up`.

-The database will automatically import `.sql` files in your `/data` subdirectory.
+The database will automatically import `.sql` files in your `/docker/init` folder.

 ### Step 3 - View the Drupal Site